This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your child to physical therapy as directed.
 A physical therapist can teach your child exercises to help improve movement and strength and to decrease pain.

 Follow instructions about when your child may take a bath or shower.
 It is important not to get the cast or splint wet.
 Cover the device with 2 plastic bags before you let your child bathe.
 Tape the bags to your child's skin above the device to help keep out water.
 Have your child keep his or her arm out of the water in case the bag breaks.

 - Check the skin around your child's cast or splint daily for any redness or open skin.

-- Do not let your child use a sharp or pointed object to scratch his skin under the brace or splint.
+- Do not let your child use a sharp or pointed object to scratch the skin under the cast or splint.

 - Do not let your child push down or lean on any part of the cast, because it may break.

 Follow up with your child's doctor as directed:

 Your child may need to have the splint, cast, or stitches removed.
 He or she may need x-rays to check how well the bones are healing.
 Write down your questions so you remember to ask them during your visits.